Political Betting Odds - Betting On US Elections

 Prop Betting On The 2020 Presidential Election

-There are a vast amount of prop bets that you can get action on at various online sportsbooks, and we will highlight several of them here.
-At this point in the race, many are focused on the Democratic Party’s primary and betting on Super Tuesday.
+There is a vast amount of prop bets that you can get action on at various online sportsbooks, and we will highlight several of them here.
+At this point in the race, many are focused on the Democratic Party’s vice-presidential candidate as well as electoral outcomes.

 Odds To Win Popular Vote In 2020: